FastTrackOrg/FastTrack/docs/user/installation.md

     - `brew install fasttrack`
     - FastTrack-cli can be located at `/usr/local/bin/FastTrack-Cli` and directly used and FastTrack opened using `open /usr/local/Cellar/fasttrack/6.3.1_1/bin/FastTrack.app`.

+## macOS Troubleshooting for FastTrack Installation

+Follow these troubleshooting steps to ensure a seamless installation and optimal operation of FastTrack on macOS:

+### Application Authorization

+- **Unsigned Application Warning**: If you encounter a message stating that "FastTrack" is damaged and can't be opened, it's because the application is not signed and will not be signed ever.
+  - **Solution**:
+    1. Open the Terminal application.

+    2. Run the following command to remove the quarantine attribute:

+       - For macOS 15 or higher:

+         ```bash
+         xattr -d com.apple.quarantine /Applications/FastTrack.app
+         ```

+       - For macOS 14 or lower:

+         ```bash
+         xattr -dr com.apple.quarantine /Applications/FastTrack.app
+         ```

+    3. Navigate to `System Settings` > `Privacy and Security` > `Accessibility`.

+    4. If `FastTrack` is listed, ensure it is enabled.

+    5. If you see an entry named `fasttrack` (without the capital 'F'), enable it as well.
+If not present:

+       - Open Finder and go to `/Applications/FastTrack.app/Contents/MacOS/`.

+       - Drag and drop the `fasttrack` binary into the Accessibility settings window.

+       - Ensure both `FastTrack` and `fasttrack` are enabled.

 ## Update

 FastTrack will display a message at the start-up and in the status bar when a new release is available.